samblam/StoryMode/cline_docs/activeContext.md

 3. Survey Preview Bug
     - ✅ Fixed: 500 error on survey preview API endpoint
+    - ✅ Fixed: 500 error on survey preview API endpoint
+    - ❌ Broken: "Play Sound" button in survey preview does not work
-    - ✅ Fixed: All UI issues in survey preview have been resolved:
+    - ✅ Fixed: All other UI issues in survey preview have been resolved:
       - ✅ Fixed: Video now loads correctly using signed URLs
       - ✅ Fixed: Questions display as multiple choice options based on survey functions
       - ✅ Fixed: Replaced navigation buttons with a single submit button